pauloo27/aryzona/README.md

 - random animals (`!dog`, `!cat`, `!fox`)
 - run bash commands in the host (`!bash`)
 - play radios: lofi, rock, pisadinha, pop, cafe, swing and more (`!radio`)
+- play youtube videos (`!play`, but just sometimes cuz we respect the law)

 ## How to add to your server